hadrian3689/php8.1.0-dev-rce/README.md

-# Project Title

-PHP 8.1.0-dev Backdoor Remote Code Execution
+# PHP 8.1.0-dev Backdoor Remote Code Execution

-## Description

 PHP verion 8.1.0-dev was released with a backdoor on March 28th 2021, but the backdoor was quickly discovered and removed.
 If this version of PHP runs on a server, an attacker can execute arbitrary code by sending the User-Agentt header with secret word zerodium.